 The market is marked by #9 and #10 on the map.

 The Market: A reconstructed Nabatean street.
-On either side are rows of rooms that were used as shops (some people think that the street was an army camp).
+On either side are rows of rooms used as shops (some people think that the street was an army camp).
 At Sukkot and Passover, a colorful market is held in and around this street.

 At the market, you can find different antiquities.

-And there was a stand of glassmaker.
+And there was a stand of the glassmaker.

 There was also an oven, but we did not see anybody working there.